 [50 words]

-Iynas is a Business Development Executive for Dubai Carbon – a role that sees him curate new business prospects, strengthen relationships with existing clients, manage sponsorship transactions, and participate in the firm’s strategic communication planning.
-He brings to his role a decade of success in the renewable energy domain.
+Iynas is a Business Development Executive for Dubai Carbon – a role that sees her curate new business prospects, establish and maintain relationships to enhance service excellence, build successful partnerships, and participate in the firm’s strategic communication planning.
+She brings to her role a decade of success in business development in the renewable energy domain.

 [200 words]

-Iynas is a Business Development Executive for Dubai Carbon – a role that sees him curate new business prospects, strengthen relationships with existing clients, manage sponsorship transactions, and participate in the firm’s strategic communication planning.
+Iynas is a Business Development Executive for Dubai Carbon – a role that sees her curate new business prospects, establish and maintain relationships to enhance service excellence, build successful partnerships, and participate in the firm’s strategic communication planning.

-He brings to his role a decade of success in the renewable energy domain, where he has established relationships with public and private sector entities regionwide, and has been involved in a portfolio of renewable energy products worth over AED 6 million.
+She brings to her role a decade of success in the renewable energy domain, where she has established relationships with public and private sector entities regionwide, and has been involved in a portfolio of renewable energy products worth over AED 6 million.

 Iynas has experience in turnkey project management – from tendering to handover.
-He is also an expert in developing successful sales and marketing programmes, and co-ordinating the introduction of new products and services to meet client needs.
+She is also an expert in developing successful sales and marketing programmes, and introducting of new products and services to meet client needs.

-He has earned his Master’s degree in Finance and Financial Institutions from the Lebanese University, and also holds a Bachelor’s degree from the same university.
-He has successfully earned his Prince2 foundation certificate, and accreditations in Energy Efficiency Paths One and Two from Schneider Universities.
+She has earned her Master’s degree in Finance and Financial Institutions from the Lebanese University, and also holds a Bachelor’s degree from the same university.
+She has successfully earned her Prince2 foundation certificate, and accreditations in Energy Efficiency Paths One and Two from Schneider Universities.